ChlorideCull/scythe/README.md

 Reaper works well on both ATI and Nvidia GPUs.
 Although ATI GPUs appear to be more efficient, many types of GPU remain untested.
-Users are encouraged to experiment with the software and try to attain the best hash rate they can and post their results on the official SolidCoin forum so they can be included in the Mining Hardware Performance page.
+Users are encouraged to experiment with the software and try to attain the best hash rate they can.

+Except for SolidCoin, there is support for Litecoin and good ol' Bitcoin in here too.

-As well as supporting GPU mining, Reaper can be configured to mine with the CPU too.
+As well as supporting GPU mining, Reaper can be configured to mine with the CPU too (SolidCoin only, at the moment).
 Enabling CPU mining does not normally have an impact on GPU mining hash rates.

+###Fork notes
+Upcoming features include:

+* Stratum support
+* Litecoin CPU mining
+* Optimal default parameters through trial and error

 How to use
 ----------

 Use from the command line, syntax:

-    reaper <host> <port> <user> <pass> [config_filename]
+    reaper [config_filename]

 Configuration file
 ------------------